 There is no catered university accommodation.

-Fees for full time undergraduate courses start at £16,400 for classroom based subjects-Arts & Humanities rising to £20,100 for laboratory based subjects plus engineering courses
+Fees for full time undergraduate courses start at £17,900 for classroom based subjects, including Arts & Humanities, rising to £22,000 for Laboratory and Engineering based subjects.
+Medicine - £32,200.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.